Food Recovery in California

 These households often must choose between eating and basic needs like housing or medical bills.

-To reduce food waste and address food insecurity, surplus food still safe for people to eat will instead go to food banks, soup kitchens, and other food recovery organizations and services to help feed Californians in need.
+To reduce food waste and address food insecurity, surplus food that is still safe for people to eat will instead be donated to food banks, soup kitchens, and other food recovery organizations and services to help feed Californians in need.

 Senate Bill 1383 and Food Recovery